TatsumoriYuno/Infinitreat-P101/README.md

 To stop the program, close the GUI or hold down backslash for ten seconds.

-The images within the zip may need to be replaced with your own screenshots.
+The images within the zip used for determining where the buttons are may need to be replaced with your own screenshots.